Boost Mobile (Australia): Criticism

+Sponsorships

+Boost Mobile has sponsored motorsports and youth-focused action sports, and targets its brand and products at younger demographics.
+Boost Mobile runs an athlete ambassador program focused on action sport such as surfing, supercross, and skateboarding.

+Since the company was founded, Boost Mobile has maintained a presence in surfing through long-term sponsorships and partnerships with the World Surf League (WSL) and Surfing Australia, as well as events such as the Boost Mobile Pro at Snapper Rocks in 2023.
+Boost Mobile has worked with the World Surf League (WSL), renewing its role as the Official Telecommunications Partner for the WSL in 2026.
+Boost Mobile has also sponsored surfing athletes including Sally Fitzgibbons and Jack Robinson.

+The company's involvement in skateboarding includes sponsorship of events like the Globe Australia Pro 2024, Mega Ranch Junior Jam and Street League Skateboarding (SLS) Sydney.
+Boost Mobile sponsors a team of skateboarding talent called the Boost Mobile Skate Squad, featuring Chloe Covell and Jesse Parkinson.

 In 2018, Boost Mobile formed a partnership with the American-based Stadium Super Trucks to grow the series' presence in Australia.
 The following year, after the series and the Confederation of Australian Motor Sport reached a three-year commercial rights agreement, the series was branded the Boost Mobile Super Trucks for Australian races.

 In 2019, Boost Mobile was the naming rights sponsor of Garry Rogers Motorsport in the Australian Supercars Championship.
 In 2020 and 2021, Boost Mobile sponsored James Courtney in a Tickford Racing Ford Mustang.
 In 2021 it also sponsored Brodie Kostecki in an Erebus Motorsport Holden Commodore ZB.

 In 2022, Boost Mobile became the naming rights sponsor of both Erebus Motorsport Commodores.
 That sponsorship lasted only one season.

+In February 2026, Boost Mobile and Supercars announced an expanded multi-year partnership extending through to 2028.
+This deal included Boost's association with the Boost Mobile Gold Coast 500, where it retains naming rights.
+Boost Mobile also supports innovation and fan engagement in motorsports, as sponsors of the Boost Mobile Pole Award and Top Ten Shootout, as well as its sponsorship of Boost Mobile Race Radio and the Motorsport Technical Team.

+Boost Mobile also has naming rights with the Boost Mobile AUSX SuperCross Championship and Boost Mobile AUSX Open.